m-spangenberg/exercises_embeddedsystems/README.md

   - Verilog
 - Co-Verification and Co-Simulation

-## Chapter 7: Interfacing and Communication Protocols
+## Interfacing and Communication Protocols
 - Basics of Interfacing
   - Digital and Analog Signals
   - GPIO